MaxPhal/nnUNet4SoilXrayCT/README.md

 Again, just let us know if you want same changes here.

 # Acknowledgements
+This repository was developed in the framework of a collaboration between the Department of Soil System Sciences of the [Helmholtz Center for Environmental Research](https://www.ufz.de/) and the Applied Computer Vision Lab of [Helmholtz Imaging](https://www.helmholtz-imaging.de/).
+Part of this work was funded by Helmholtz Imaging (HI), a platform of the Helmholtz Incubator.

 <p align="left">
   <img src="Logos/HI_Logo.png" width="150"> &nbsp;&nbsp;&nbsp;&nbsp;
   <img src="Logos/DKFZ_Logo.png" width="500">
 </p>

-This repository is developed and maintained by the Applied Computer Vision Lab (ACVL) of [Helmholtz Imaging](https://www.helmholtz-imaging.de/).